Fact Sheets and Resources

 Oral Care Tips

-their natural teeth.
-While regular appointments with a
+natural teeth.
+While regular appointments with a dental

-dental hygienist are essential for maintaining oral health,
+hygienist are essential for maintaining oral health, so is daily

 Client/Caregiver Resources